My mini guide to Protaras, Cyprus

 Follow it and you’ll reach a path which you can ascend to this gorgeous church.

-Only a 15 minute bus ride / journey from Protaras is the famous town of Ayia Napa (personally didn’t do much for me).
+Only a 15 minute bus ride / journey from Protaras is the famous party town of Ayia Napa.

+Personally, it didn’t do much for me.
 I found it a ghost town by day filled with restaurants offering £3 fry ups next door to shops selling neon ‘Ayia F******’ Napa merchandise.
-Maybe I got the wrong end of the stick but on first impressions it was clear to see why it’s simply a popular tourist destination for hen do’s, stag parties & young people.
+Maybe I got the wrong end of the stick, but on first impressions it was clear to see why it’s simply a popular tourist destination for hen do’s, stag parties & young people.

 A group of gorgeous caves with the clearest of waters falling at their feet.

-There is also a rocky way to climb down (and back up) should you be willing for a more cautious option.
+There is also a rocky way to climb down (and back up) should you prefer a more cautious option.

 Even though the trip was short and sweet, Cyprus really was gorgeous to both drive around & stay in.

-I got to spend some quality time with my Grandma – something I’ll forever cherish & I also escaped 5 days of the Winter currently descending on the UK!
+I got to spend some quality time with my Grandma, something I’ll forever cherish, and I also escaped 5 days of the winter currently descending on the UK!

 Have you been to Cyprus?